ckan/ckan/doc/contributing/pull-requests.rst

    - Your branch should contain one logically separate piece of work, and not any unrelated changes.

-   - You should have good commit messages, see `Commit Messages`_.
+   - You should have good commit messages, see :doc:`commit-messages`.

    - Your branch should contain new or changed tests for any new or changed code, and all the CKAN tests should pass on your branch, see `Testing CKAN <http://docs.ckan.org/en/latest/test.html>`_.

-   - Your branch should contain new or updated documentation for any new or updated code, see :doc:`documentation-guidelines`.
+   - Your branch should contain new or updated documentation for any new or updated code, see :doc:`documentation`.

    - Your branch should be up to date with the master branch of the central CKAN repo, so pull the central master branch into your feature branch